achau96/wheres-waldo/README.md

 ## Problems

 1. Map with image mapping not taking in dropcomponent.
 2. Should try reusing image component instead of creating 2 seperate js files.
+However, since there was only 2 pictures, copy and pasting was quicker than passing more props.
+To be more scalable, could recreate image component.